UMWA to join forces with WV School Service Personnel - NewsBreak

 The UMWA International Executive Board voted unanimously, this week, to pursue a partnership with the WVSSPA , which covers active and retired workers in a variety of occupations: office work, school transportation, general maintenance, custodial care, school lunch and teacher aides.

-“West Virginia’s school service personnel have weathered recent attacks from the West Virginia Legislature with charter schools, school vouchers and the discontinuation of payroll dues deduction,” read a news release from the UMWA .NATIONAL: Simone Biles among dozens seeking over $1B from FBI over Nassar
+“West Virginia’s school service personnel have weathered recent attacks from the West Virginia Legislature with charter schools, school vouchers and the discontinuation of payroll dues deduction,” read a news release from the UMWA .Charter school expansion bill passes West Virginia

 “The UMWA has always fought to better the lives of working-class families in West Virginia.
 This affiliation will give the WVSSPA the backing of the greatest Labor Union in the country.
 I believe this partnership will strengthen the labor movement in Appalachia and will give a strong voice to thousands of school service personnel.”UMWA International President Cecil E. Roberts